 To a commoner, blades are synonymous with the propellers themselves.
 Blades are mounted on the hub similar to thin aerofoil sections which can create a hydrodynamic lift required to produce thrust.
 Over time blades have evolved into innumerable designs and shapes foiled, twisted and torqued in a typical manner apt for the vessel at design speed and displacement.

-Irrespective of the aesthetics in the blade design, all propeller have a set of common features worth knowing.
+Irrespective of the aesthetics in the blade design, all propeller has a set of common features worth knowing.
 They are:

 Blade Face and Back